Close Icon

 One idea stood out.

 Among many concepts, this specific idea stood out to us.
-We were envisioning an AR phone game with the following features.
+We were envisioning a phone game with the following features.

 Then, we collaboratively created a paper prototype to examine this idea with kids and their parents.